Canning Tomato Juice

-Making tomato juice is one of the easiest ways to preserve your harvest of tomatoes in the summer.
+Making tomato juice is one of the easiest ways to preserve your summer tomato harvest.
+If you can tomato juice, it will be shelf stable and save on freezer space.
 Use it for soups, stews, or canning whole tomatoes.
-Of course, you can always use it for everyone’s spicy, fruity brunch beverage as well!
+Of course, you can always use it for everyone’s spicy, fruity brunch beverage.

-At the end of the summer it seems I have a bazillion tomatoes to put up, or risk losing them.
-I find as many ways as I can to make that happen.
-Like this tomato sauce, homemade salsa, tomato soup, pasta sauce.
+At the end of summer, it seems we have a bazillion tomatoes to put up or risk losing them.
+We find as many ways as possible to make that happen, like tomato sauce, homemade salsa, tomato soup, ketchup, and pasta sauce.

-Shoot, I even freeze tomatoes until I can’t fit another container in any of the freezers.
+We freeze tomatoes until we can’t fit another container in the freezers.

 Products to make juicing easier

-There are a few things that will make the process easier.
-My favorite one are my Kitchenaid attachments.
-You will need the food grinder attachment and the vegetable strainer/ juicer attachment for your Kitchenaid mixer.
+A few things will make the process easier.
+My favorite ones are my Kitchenaid attachments.
+Your Kitchenaid mixer will need the food grinder attachment and the vegetable strainer/ juicer attachment.

-It is a bit of an investment initially, but will save you hours and hours in the kitchen, if you do a lot of canning or freezing.
+Initially, it is a bit of an investment, but if you do a lot of canning or freezing, it will save you hours and hours in the kitchen.

-There are other hand held vegetable juicer strainers available on the market as well.
-This one is very low cost ($30).
-This is a Victorio and is slightly more, but looks more sturdy.
+There are other hand-held vegetable juicer strainers available on the market as well.
+This one is very low-cost ($30).
+This is a Victorio, which is slightly more expensive but looks more sturdy.

 Want to learn how to grow your own tomatoes?
 If you love growing your own produce, these posts are packed full of information about how to get that big harvest by the end of the season!
 Don’t miss our How to Start a Garden Series!